 Baltazar's journey started with his self published series, Patrick the Wolf Boy.
 The children's themed comic caught the attention of DC Comic executives who were looking to reach a younger audience.
 Now, Baltazar is the main man behind DC Super Pets.

 "I have two jobs - my full-time job at DC Comics and this store," Baltazar said.
 "I think I squeeze about nine days out of a week."

 Why downtown Skokie?

 It was a no-brainer for Hammond and Baltazar to open their store in downtown Skokie.
-Located about two blocks away from the upcoming Yellow Line stop at Oakton Street and Skokie Boulevard, the business owners saw an opportunity to bring something the village doesn't have.
+Located about two blocks away the business owners saw an opportunity to bring something the village doesn't have.

 "The thing with Chicago - we love Chicago - is there are a lot of comic book stores," Hammond said.
 "We want to be a destination; a bigger player on a smaller stage.
 That philosophy extends to the community.
 We want to be active and hopefully our traffic spills over to other stores."

 The pair added that they choose their location because there are nearby schools - three to be exact - and no other comic shops in Skokie.
 The upcoming Yellow Line stop also sold them on the space, they said.

 "We're not a comic bookstore in Skokie," Hammond added.
 "We're thee comic bookstore in Skokie."

 Aw Yeah Comics will be holding their grand opening on May 5.
 Baltazar will be signing comics with author and Aw Yeah Comics co-owner Franco Aureliani.
 To find out more on Aw Yeah Comics, check out their Facebook page.